Adalab/project-promo-t-module-4-team-1/README.md

 For the detail page a template engine has been used, which helps to render the detail page of the projects directly, each time a new project is saved or created.
 In this case, EJS has been used for template creation.

+All data is stored in a FreeDB database, which we have worked on connected through MySQL Workbench,

 ## Team members: 👩🏻‍💻👩🏻‍💻👩🏼‍💻👩🏻‍💻👩🏻‍💻👩🏻‍💻

 - **Aida Blaya** @Aidablaya